oxor-io/samm-circuits/README.md

 ## Helpers

-The helpers folder contains auxiliary scripts needed for preparing data for tests.
+The helpers folder contains auxiliary scripts needed for preparing data for tests, specifically for generating a custom `Prover.toml` file.
+Note that the prepared `Prover.toml` files are already located in the folders `./builds/samm_2048` and `./builds/samm_1024`, so this step is optional.

 **Disclaimer**: The code in the `Helpers` folder was only used for development and should never be run in production.
+Also, this code should not be subject to an audit.

 ### Parse email

-The `email_parser` project allows you to obtain a `Prover.toml` file from an email.
+The `email_parser` project allows you to extract part of the public signals for the `Prover.toml` file from an email.

 To do this, go to the necessary folder:
 ```